markthebault/aws-swarm-cluster-for-production/README.md

 # Swarm cluster for AWS
 Setup a swarm cluster production ready haven't been so easy !

+This is a bootstrap project, which creates 6 swarm nodes, 3 managers and 3 workers.

+All Swarm nodes are in a single private subnet and they have access to internet via a Nat Gateway in the public subnet There is also a Bastion Host to configure and SSH the swarm nodes.
+A default Elastic Load Balancer is created also that listens the trafic on TCP:3000 of all swarm nodes and load balance TCP trafic comming from the internet on the port 80.

+**You can find a more detailled view as above:**
 ![Cloud visual description](https://github.com/markthebault/aws-swarm-cluster-for-production/blob/master/cloud-image.png)

 ## Boostraping a Swarm cluster in AWS